adamkeeme/impressionist_art_generation/README.md

 python run.py --mode stylize

 The results:
 As different impressionist painters had a rather varied and distinct styles, i only trained the model exclusively on the famed Claude Monet's impressionist paintings.
-That means 13,000 of his impressionist paintings were used in the training (from Wikiart), and with all the limitations of a lightweight VAE, I saw some success with turning a real life photo of a woman holding a parasol into his most popular work "Woman with a Parasol (1875)".
+That means 13,000 of his impressionist paintings were used in the training (from Wikiart), and with all the limitations of a lightweight VAE, I saw some (could be an overstatement) success with turning a real life photo of a woman holding a parasol into his most known work, "Woman with a Parasol (1875)".
-While crude, if you squint your eyes on all three images (including the acutal painting at the bottom), you can see the resemblance.
+While crude, if you squint your eyes on all three images (including the acutal painting at the bottom), you can see the slight resemblance.

 Input: